 If heading out on the town is more your bag, however, locals tend to head toward Frenchmen Street, or better known, perhaps, as the Treme or Faubourg Marigny.
 It’s famous for its music, ancient bars, and laid-back atmosphere.
 People here routinely order their beer “to go” and walk from music hall to music hall laughing with all the revelers at the outrageous costumes people don and flaunt.
 This is the French Quarter, after all, so discretion should be exercised when considering bringing the little ones.

-All-in-all, if you find yourself in New Orleans for Halloween, there’s plenty to do and see, so consider yourself lucky and indulge in some of the local flavor.
+All-in-all, if you find yourself spending Halloween in New Orleans, there’s plenty to do and see, so consider yourself lucky and indulge in some of the local flavor.